vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 Once selected, you will be redirected to the AWS WAF & AWS Shield service console.
 You may see an initial landing page at first.
 Choose Go to AWS WAF:

 ![WAF Home](./images/waf-home.png)
 3. In the side bar menu on the right, pick the Web ACLs option under the AWS WAF heading.
-If the list of Web ACLs appears empty select the correct AWS Region as indicated on your credentials card in the Filter dropdown:
+If the list of Web ACLs appears empty select the correct AWS Region as indicated on your credentials card in the Filter dropdown.
+If you are sharing the same account with other participants you can identify your WAF ACL by the Id in the stack outputs.

 ![WAF ACL Home](./images/waf-acl-home.png)
 4. Click on the WAF Web ACL Name to select the existing Web ACL.
 Once the detail pane is loaded on the left of your screen, you will see 2 tabs: Requests and Rules.
 Toggle to Rules: